 Their Liatiko will make an easy drinking reds.
 For red wine lovers its sometimes difficult to find wines which fit with the hot summer days of the Mediterranean.
 But with this Liatiko, or perhaps the vintage but still light Kotsifali/Liatiko blend from Daskalakis, satisfy this need.

 Being partly underground the basement temperature varies little throughout the year.
-This makes it an ideal place to store your Cretan wines!
+This makes a basement the ideal place to store your Cretan wines!

-Waiting for you: your place on the terrace
+Waiting for you: your place in the shade!

 More about living in Crete